Fiberwise criteria for Fourier--Mukai equivalences: Introduction

-To conclude our work, we discuss the ramifications of \Cref{introthm:fully_faithfulness_equivalence,introthm:ascending_faithfully_affine}.
+We conclude by discussing several consequences of the results above.
 Our results extend the literature on schemes of finite type over algebraically closed fields to the more general setting of arbitrary fields.
-They reveal an interplay between the intuition of \cite{Ruiperez/Hernandez/Martin/SanchodeSalas:2007,Ruiperez/Hernandez/Martin/SanchodeSalas:2009} concerning special fibers and our work on faithfully flat descent along affine morphisms.
-In particular, certain singularities are shown to be derived invariants for fibrations over Noetherian schemes, broadening the scope to include arithmetically flavored situations of potential interest for future research.
+They reveal a new interplay between the intuition of \cite{Ruiperez/Hernandez/Martin/SanchodeSalas:2007,Ruiperez/Hernandez/Martin/SanchodeSalas:2009} concerning special fibers and faithfully flat descent along affine morphisms.
+In particular, certain singularities are shown to be derived invariants for fibrations over Noetherian schemes.
+This broadens the scope to include arithmetically flavored situations of potential interest for future research.

+For a pair of geometrically integral projective curves over a field $k$ of characteristic zero, we show Fourier--Mukai partnership implies they are $k$-forms.
+Particularly: